Systematic bias due to eccentricity in parameter estimation for merging binary neutron stars : Spinning case: Result

 The above results imply that when a BNS signal is observed and its masses are estimated to be asymmetric, it is difficult to distinguish whether the true source masses are asymmetric with zero eccentricity or symmetric with eccentricity unless eccentric waveform models are used.
 In the same way, if a BNS signal is estimated to be exactly symmetric using noneccentric waveforms, this signal cannot have eccentricity, otherwise the symmetry may have been broken.
-Using these bias trends, one may deduce the upper limit of eccentricity from the $e_0$--$\Delta \eta$ relation in Figure \ref{fig.monte-carlo-bias}.
+Using these bias trends, one may deduce the upper limit of eccentricity from the $e_0$--$\Delta \eta$ relation in Fig. \ref{fig.monte-carlo-bias}.
 We here describe a simple example.
 A BNS signal is observed and its properties are estimated as $({\rm SNR}, \eta, \sigma_{\eta})=(300,0.245,0.001)$ using noneccentric waveforms.
 If the recovered $\eta$ was biased due to unknown eccentricity buried in the signal, the maximum bias may have occurred when the source was an equal-mass binary (i.e., $\eta_{\rm true}=0.25$), thus $\Delta \eta_{\rm max}=0.245-0.25=-0.005$.
-Then, the fractional bias can be $\Delta \eta_{\rm max}/\sigma_{\eta}=-0.005/0.001=-5$, and this corresponds to $e_0\sim 0.018$ in Figure \ref{fig.monte-carlo-bias}, consequently, the hidden eccentricity of this signal can be $e_0 < 0.018$. \footnote{For signals with arbitrary SNRs and errors ($\sigma_{\eta}$), the same procedure can be applied after adjusting the errors to those when the SNR is 300.
+Then, the fractional bias can be $\Delta \eta_{\rm max}/\sigma_{\eta}=-0.005/0.001=-5$, and this corresponds to $e_0\sim 0.018$ in Fig. \ref{fig.monte-carlo-bias}, consequently, the hidden eccentricity of this signal can be $e_0 < 0.018$. \footnote{For signals with arbitrary SNRs and errors ($\sigma_{\eta}$), the same procedure can be applied after adjusting the errors to those when the SNR is 300.
 Note that the bias ($\Delta \eta$) is independent of the SNR.} Therefore, the true values of the signal may have been between the combinations $(\eta, \sigma_{\eta})=(0.25,0.018 )$ and $(0.245,0.0)$.
-On the other hand, Huez \etal \cite{Huez:2025npe} performed a similar case study for GW170817, and they demonstrated that significant biases can be present already for moderate eccentricities $e_0 \geq 0.05$.